 ‘Papilionis,’ Harry muttered.

-A swarm of butterflies curled out of the air.
-A handful of them veered out of the swirling demi-sphere and Voldemort’s cruciatus curses burst into wisps of black smoke.
+A swarm of butterflies curled out of the air, a handful veering out of the swirling demi-sphere.
+Voldemort’s cruciatus curses burst into wisps of black smoke.

 ‘Avada Kedavra,’ Voldemort hissed.

 Another wisp of black smoke drifted through the air between them.

 Harry flicked his wand, transfiguring a single butterfly into a steel spike and sending it flying across the circle at Voldemort.
 He side-stepped and the steel fragment hissed past him.